phossa/phossa-di/README.md

   - `map(string|array $interface, string $className): this`

-    Map a interface name to a classname or a service id.
+    Map a interface name or a classname to a classname, a service id or a predefiend parameter.
 Map array can be inserted into container if `$interface` is an array.

+    **Note** No leading backslash for the `$interface`

   - `addMethod(string $method, array $arguments = []): this`